splunk/eventgen/documentation/TUTORIAL.md

 ```

 Running Eventgen with above conf file and template would result in below output.
-With above template, Eventgen iterates through a loop of 50000 and generate the data according to the template.
-Note that the template is in a JSON format with a key "_raw" which is a raw string of data.
-It is necessary that you follow this pattern for Eventgen Jinja generator to work.
 ```
 2018-03-23T14:48:19  I like little windbags
         Im at: 0 out of: 50000